Skip to main content

 Real Agents Doing It Right

 Tatiana Londono - One of the top producers in Miami.
 Her content mixes luxury property tours with genuine personality and market education.
-She doesn't just show homes - she tells stories about them.
+She tells stories about homes, not just specs.

 The Broke Agent - Started as a meme page about the realities of being a real estate agent.
 Now a media brand.
 Proof of what humor and relatability can do in a traditionally serious industry.